aguilarga/gds_supporting_information/README.md

 ***Note on the approach***: by-product technology assumption (Stone's method) is applied.
 Inputs of products to activities/final consumers includes only products that are produced as principal productions.

 ## main.py
-It includes all functions for calculating results of 'Global distribution of material inflows to in-use stocks and its implications for a circularity transition'
+It includes all functions for calculating results of 'Global distribution of material inflows to capital formation and its implications for a circularity transition'

+## country_validation.py
+It retrieves results for country validation in Table S2, Section 2, ***Appendix.docx***

 ## Data_S1.xls
 Results from ***main.py*** by running ***save_result()*** function